michaelona/ssb-2-enhanced/readme.md

 ## 💡 Inspiration
-Created as a sequel to the original game I made in freshman year.
-It has been updated to include a seamless integration of the Level Editor to the main game.
+I created this as a sequel to the original game I made in freshman year.
+It was originally written and created in March 2022.
+I updated it in March 2025 to include seamless integration of the Level Editor to the main game.

 ## 📸 Screenshots
 *(screenshots here)*